vaginessa/blog/blog_posts/2002/09-a-leson-in-marketing-neded.md

 Date: 2002-09-11T03:15:07-07:00
 Format: Markdown
 --------------
-**A lesson in marketing needed.** It looks like many companies need merketing lesson.
+It looks like many companies need merketing lesson.
 Here's a ["marketing" description](http://www.xengames.com/productsif.htm) of a game: